 “When you watch a module through the headset, your brain feels like you actually experienced a situation.
 We’ve also seen that VR training boosts confidence and retention while improving test scores 10 to 15 percent.”Andy Trainor, Senior Director of Walmart U.S Academies.

-VR simulations enable people to practice reactivity, and stress test their service skills, which can be particularly helpful in preparing for unpredictable situations.
+Virtual reality simulations enable people to practice reactivity, and stress test their service skills, which can be particularly helpful in preparing for unpredictable situations.
 Individuals are also empowered to experiment with new ways of doing things, since they can safely test how different actions can lead to different outcomes.

 VR and productivity